If you bought tickets from www.ticketmaster.com

 Can I Opt Out of the Settlement?

 If you do not want to be included in this case, you may exclude yourself by sending a written request to opt out to the Claims Administrator.
-Mailed opt-out requests should be sent to Schlesinger v.
+Mailed opt-out requests should have been sent to Schlesinger v.
 Ticketmaster, c/o GCG, P.O.
-Box 9731, Dublin, OH 43017-5631 and should be postmarked on or before September 15, 2014.
-Email requests must be submitted to email@example.com by no later than 5 p.m.
+Box 9731, Dublin, OH 43017-5631 and should have been postmarked on or before September 15, 2014.
+Email requests must have been submitted to firstname.lastname@example.org by no later than 5 p.m.
 Pacific Daylight Time on September 15, 2014.
 You may also submit an opt-out request here.
 If you opt out of the Class, you will not receive any benefits if the Settlement is approved, you will not release your claims against Ticketmaster, and you will not be bound by any judgment in this case.

 Who represents the Class?